 Educational Opportunities at Walt Disney World

 The Magic Kingdom is known for whimsy, fun, and magic; but it is also home to many potential learning experiences.
 There are experiences throughout the park that are educational for all ages.
 Each land has theming that not only tells about history or culture, but also immerses guests in these experiences.
 One of the most educational things about the Magic Kingdom is the inclusion of so many classic literature stories.
-Students can learn about these classic tales, and perhaps be inspired to read about the books behind the attractions at Disney.
+Students can learn about these classic tales, and perhaps be inspired to read the books behind the attractions at Disney.

 The theming in Liberty Square is perfect for learning about the history of the American Revolution.
 From an exact copy of the Liberty Bell to a tree hung with 13 lanterns to represent the colonies, there are many nods to American History.
 Ask a Cast Member to point out some of the details.
 One aspect of particular note is under foot.
 The ground in Liberty Square has a brown path outlined.
 This path represents American colonists dumping sewage into the streets prior to the creation of a sewer system.